AliNazarzade/Remove-NPC-Peds-FiveM-Server/README.md

 # Remove-NPC-Peds-FiveM-Server

 ## Description
-- Hi, this is one of my FiveM scripts it removes AI NPC & Pads
+- Hi, this is one of my FiveM scripts it removes AI NPC & Pads.
-- The script increases the "FPS"
+- The script increases the "FPS".
 -
 ### Download & Instalation